Dermatophytes

 - Other species: Arthroderma, Ctenomyces, Guarromyces, Lophophyton, Nannizzia, Paraphyton.

-- Certain species have a tendency for infection of specific structures:
+- Certain species tend to infect specific structures:

 - Microsporum--hair and skin

-- Acquisition of dermatophyte spores: can be via direct contact with a human or animal carrier, or indirectly from contaminated surfaces, including household items such as clothing, towels, bedding and combs
+- Acquisition of dermatophyte spores: can occur via direct contact with a human or animal carrier or indirectly from contaminated surfaces, including household items such as clothing, towels, bedding and combs.

-- Terbinafine resistance in T. rubrum and T. interdigitale with associated clinical failure is an emerging problem in multiple countries, most notably in India.
+- Terbinafine resistance in T. rubrum, T. interdigitale and especially T. indotineae, with associated clinical failure, is an emerging problem in multiple countries, most notably in India.

 - Diagnostics (see more below)